 - Second Cut

-Depending on the job you want to accomplish, you will need to select the right type of file.
+Depending on the job you want to accomplish, you will need to select the correct file grade.

 Pros and Cons

-Keep in mind that files used on wood will be quite limited.
-So, for woodworking purposes here are the pros and cons.
+Keep in mind that files used on wood will be pretty limited.
+So, for woodworking purposes, here are the pros and cons.